nofatclips/generateTags/README.md

 * the function may return the words ordered from the most frequent (the one that appears more times) to the least frequent;
 * the function may return how many times each word appears, so that different CSS styles can be applied to words according to their relevance;
+* the function may return only 20 words, or accept an additional `aNumericLimit` parameter.
+This is to avoid filling the screen with too many options for the user to choose from;
+* the function may remove words included in `aBlackListOfWords`, because we don't want to show them (curse words) or because they are not good as tags ("and", "in", "yes", "no"...);
 * the function may return only words that are at least three characters long, or accept an additional `minimumLength` parameter.
 Smaller words are not interesting and should be discarded.

 ###...and the solution